Air California: First failed PSA merger and sale

-As the nearby table shows, Air California's initial financial results were poor.
-In December 1969 it agreed to a merger with PSA, citing its financial results.
+Air California's initial financial performance was weak.
+In December 1969 it agreed to a merger with PSA, citing these results.
 Air California shareholders approved the deal, but shortly thereafter, in May 1970, PSA withdrew from the deal, citing a "negative view" by the CPUC.
 Within a week, Air California's CEO had resigned, and a new buyer surfaced, Westgate-California Corporation (WCC).
 In June 1970, WCC acquired 60% of the carrier, which was approved by the CPUC on the grounds that Air California's future was in doubt.
 In July 1971, WCC pumped $2.5mm into Air California, buying shares that increased its stake to 81%.

-In April 1971, Air California provided flight attendant training to Southwest Airlines during its startup phase.
+Notably during this period Air California provided flight attendant training to Southwest Airlines during its startup phase.